jess-dev/gt-platform-challenge/README.md

 For this project, we prefer you use `.NET Stable 4.7.x`, and `C# Stable 7.x`.

-You will be consuming an SQL Server database table which contains a series of events, delivered from our internal applications.
+Your application will be reading a `csv` file, which contains a series of events.
 These events signify changes to data within our source systems, and for this exercise, we will use a single endpoint as an example receiving client, listening to changes.

 The workflow we'd like to capture is as follows:

-* Every _5 seconds_, your application will read a single record from the event (`Squeak`) table.
+* Every _5 seconds_, your application will read a single row from the `squeaks.csv` file.
 This action will be synchronous.
 * For each record, you will deliver a JSON payload via `HTTP POST` to [https://webhook.site](https://webhook.site/).
 You may need to create a `New URL` to POST the payload to, as the environment expires after 24 hours.
 The JSON payload should look as follows:

 ```